Private, In-Home Tutoring in Walworth, New York

-SchoolTutoring Academy’s tutoring programs for Walworth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Walworth, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The residents of Walworth will attend either the Wayne Central School District (WCSD) or Gananda Central School District (GCSD).
 The GCSD and WCSD follow the guidelines of the New York State Education Department (NYSED) and the Common Core State Standards (CCSS).
 The CCSS is an initiative, adopted by several states, to align literacy and mathematics curricula to common standards.
 The objective of such standards is to provide students with skills to succeed in college and work.
 Starting with kindergarten, each district provides foundational instruction to students in core academic areas.
 At all levels, students receive developmentally appropriate instruction to prepare them to acquire skills for subsequent grade levels.

 Educating Our Parents: Understanding the Walworth District Curriculum

 Students at James A. Beneway High School (WCSD) and Ruben A. Cirillo High School (GCSD) have access to similar programs so they are both equally well prepared for life after high school.
 Course offerings include instruction in English language arts, science, social studies, mathematics, arts, music, business, technology, physical education, health, foreign languages, and driver education.
 Students may take Advanced Placement (AP) courses, as well as training through the Wayne Technical and Career Program.